MileHacker Logo

 Rental Options for Independence

-For greater independence, car rental is an option in Erbil, though it is accompanied by specific considerations.
-Car rental agencies, including some global brands (e.g., Europcar, Hertz) and numerous local companies, operate at Erbil International Airport and in the city.
+For greater independence, renting a car is an option in Erbil, even though it comes with particular factors.
+Car rental agencies, including some global brands (e.g., Europcar, Hertz) and various local companies, operate at Erbil International Airport and in the city.

 Car Rental Requirements